You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-Linear search (also called sequential search) checks each element in the collection one at a time, from the first to the last, until the target is found or the end is reached.
+Linear search (also called sequential search) checks each element one at a time, from the first to the last, until the target is found or the end of the collection is reached.
+It is the search you perform when flicking through an unsorted pile of papers looking for a name.

 function linearSearch(data, target, size)